R-OneMKL/oneMKL.MatrixCal/README.md

 The `oneMKL.MatrixCal` package provides an efficient and powerful tool for conducting linear algebra computations in the R environment.
-In the package, matrix operations, such as factorization, inversion, and multiplication, are performed by using the optimized algorithms embedded in the **Intel oneAPI Math Kernel Library** (`oneMKL`).
+In the package, matrix operations, such as factorization, inversion, and multiplication, are performed using the optimized algorithms embedded in the **Intel oneAPI Math Kernel Library** (`oneMKL`).
 Because of this feature, the computational performance can be significantly improved.
 To make the package function correctly, users must first install the `oneMKL` package to establish the connection between R and Intel `oneMKL`.
 The package also supports multithreaded computations, enabling users to utilize the benefit of multiple CPU cores, i.e., parallel computing, to handle large-scale matrix computations.
 The package is not only compatible with Linux but aslo Windows operating systems, which can benefit a wide range of users.